 Information about Container Recycling Fees (CRF), how fees are determined, differences between a CRF and a deposit as well as additional important information.

-Encorp Pacific has implemented changes to Container Recycling Fees which will affect the amount of non-refundable fees applied to certain beverage containers sold in the province starting February 1, 2012.
+Encorp Pacific has implemented changes to Container Recycling Fees which will affect the amount of non-refundable fees applied to certain beverage containers sold in the province each February.

 We have made these changes as part of our annual financial review of the recycling system, in order to account for changes in the costs of handling various container types.